br3ndonland/inboard/docs/environment.md

 -   Default: The appropriate app module from inboard.
 -   Custom: For a module at `/app/package/custom/module.py` and app instance object `api`, either `APP_MODULE` (like `APP_MODULE="package.custom.module:api"`) or `UVICORN_APP` (like `UVICORN_APP="package.custom.module:api"`, _new in inboard 0.62_)

-    !!!example "Example of a custom FastAPI app module"
+    !!! example "Example of a custom FastAPI app module"

         ```py
         # /app/package/custom/module.py